SO-Close-Vote-Reviewers/auto-comments/edit-summary-question.md

 Please don't destroy content on $SITENAME$;

 ###[EQ] Tags
 The tags you have been using are not appropriate for this question.
 Please take the [tour], review [what are tags and how should I use them?](//$SITEURL$/help/tagging) and [edit] your post.
 Remember to at least read the mouse over on the tags you are using when asking a question.
-Thank you!;
+Thank you!